kukri/jekyll-heroku/Readme.md

+Fixed the original, deprecated branch, now just follow the instructions below and it should work!
+(As of 31/10/2013)

 Note: You might want to look at https://github.com/markpundsack/jekyll-example-with-heroku-buildpack for a much simpler version!

 Creating a Jekyll App on Heroku Cedar (from GitHub)